Thomas-Frew/OLAF-Neighbourhood/README.md

 4. Run the two clients with `./client`, from their respective directories.
 5. In each CLI, execute `online_list` and confirm that there are two users on localhost:1443.
 6. In one CLI, execute `rename [other_user] alice`, to give the [other_user] the alias of "alice".
-7. Then, execute `private_chat 1 alice@localhost:1443 Hello Alice!`.
+7. Then, execute `private_chat 1 alice Hello Alice!`.
 Confirm that ONLY the other user receives this message.
 8. In the other CLI, execute `rename [other_user] bob`, to give the [other_user] the alias of "bob".
-9. Then, execute `private_chat 1 bob@localhost:1443 Hello Bob!`.
+9. Then, execute `private_chat 1 bob Hello Bob!`.
 Confirm that ONLY the other user receives this message.